privly/privly-applications/development.md

 repository included as a git module.
 You can also setup a development environment for the
-[Rails-based content server](https://github.com/privly/privly-web) if you like, but it would be fast if you asked for a development account on dev.privly.org.
+[Rails-based content server](https://github.com/privly/privly-web) if you like, but it would be faster if you asked for a development account on dev.privly.org.

 For experimentation, we recommend changing the code found in the PlainPost directory.
 Please note that PlainPost is intentionally left simple